 Pulmonary hypertension can affect both children with congenital heart defects and children without congenital heart disease.
 Ongoing research has led to improved understanding and management of pulmonary hypertension.
 At Johns Hopkins All Children’s Hospital, we provide both diagnostic and treatment options for this complex condition.

 More than 1 million adults in the United States live with congenital heart defects.
 Thanks to advances in medical and surgical care, children with congenital heart defects are surviving into adulthood—and thriving.
 However, these chronic conditions can put patients at risk over time.
 Our Adult Congenital Heart Service provides both outpatient and inpatient care to monitor and protect their health.

-Cardiac anesthesiologists at Johns Hopkins All Children’s Hospital handle anesthesia and pain management for some of the most complex surgical cases.
+Cardiac anesthesiologists at Johns Hopkins All Children’s Hospital handle anesthesia and pain management for complex surgical cases.
 While surgeons focus their complete attention on the demanding task of repairing a defective heart, anesthesiologists perform multiple tasks that greatly affect both the safety and success of the surgery.

 The Cardiovascular Genetics Clinic provides clinical care, information and resources for individuals and families with cardiovascular and genetic conditions.
 Services include genetic evaluation, syndrome diagnosis, management of malformation syndromes, genetic testing and genetic counseling.

 Our cardiologists provide an extensive range of evaluation services for patients with heart disease.
 In addition to treating simple and complex congenital heart defects, our cardiologists manage the medical care of pediatric heart transplant patients.
 The most common reasons cardiology patients are referred to Johns Hopkins All Children’s outpatient clinics are heart murmurs, palpitations, fainting and chest pain.